 Your hardware can do a lot, but when you connect it to Temboo the possibilities are endless.
-In this tutorial, we'll show you how to use the Arduino Ethernet shield to send an email from your Arduino using Temboo.
+In this tutorial, we'll show you how to use the Arduino Yún shield to add Ethernet connectivity to your Arduino board and send an email from your Arduino using Temboo.

 1Make sure you have a Temboo account.
 If you don't already have one, you can register for free.

 3You'll also need a Gmail account, which you can create here.
 To authenticate with Google, you'll want to enable 2-Step Verification and generate an App Password for Temboo.

 4Sign in to your Google Account settings page by clicking on your name or picture in the upper right corner of the screen and then clicking Account.

 6Click 2-Step Verification.
 This will bring you to the 2-Step Verification settings page.